gchetrick/gDriveBackup/README.md

 -h,--help               Show this help menu and exit -i, --init              Initalize the access with Google for this script and the users account.
                         Only needs to be run once, unless access is revoked.
-                        First time this is run copy the printed URL from the command line to a browser and allow access for the script.
+Must run as root (working on it) First time this is run copy the printed URL from the command line to a browser and allow access for the script.
 Copy the code presented back to the commandline